Did you know?

 The famous painter, Titian included Papillons in many well-known paintings including the Venus of Urbino (1542).

 It is fatal to let any dog know that he is funny, for he immediately loses his head and starts hamming it up. – P.G.
 Wodehouse

 The Papillon stands no more than 11 inches (28 cm) tall at the shoulder.
-He has a long, silky white coat that is particolour – white with patches of any colour or tri-colour – black and white with tan spots.
+He has a long, fine, silky, flowing coat in one of two colour types.

 Because of his abundant coat, regular brushing is necessary.
 He has no undercoat.
 The Papillon’s ears are fringed and his plumed tail is carried high and arched over the back.